sanger-tol/treeval/docs/usage.md

   - `motif_len`: Length of motif to be used in self complementary sequence finding
   - `mummer_chunk`: Size of chunks used by MUMMER module.
 - `synteny`
-  - `synteny_genomes`: List of paths to syntenic genomes grouped by clade.
+  - List of paths to syntenic genomes grouped by clade.
 - `outdir`: Will be required in future development.
 - `intron:`
   - `size`: base pair size of introns default is 50k